JaroslawHryszko/gh-military-crawler/individual project - open-source military crawler/Proof of concept.md

 - jets, rockets, drones etc.:
 	- ADA - [history of ADA on Stanford University site](https://cs.stanford.edu/people/eroberts/cs181/projects/1999-00/critical-systems/military.htm)and a [blogpost on `militaryembedded.com`](https://militaryembedded.com/avionics/software/ada-matters)
 	- FPGA - [it's the official Intel site](https://www.intel.com/content/www/us/en/government/products/programmable/applications.html) (and the link contains `/us/government/`)
+      - Verilog
+      - VHDL
 	- C/C++
 		- [for aircrafts](https://aviation.stackexchange.com/a/15486)
 		- [a paper on simulating military operations](https://arxiv.org/abs/2207.12084)
 		- even some [weird GPT](https://chat.openai.com/g/g-0P9gf61T8) exists for military drone control in C++ for Canadian Armed Forces
+      - Makefile
     - Rust - the same reasons as above, but less likely to find in real military solutions - the software might be written by a guy who knows military and just doesn't like C++ (loves Rust for being *blazingly fast*)
 - other military stuff, research etc.:
 	- Java - [*Java, which has provided high productivity and quality in desktop and mobile applications, offers a compelling alternative to C++ for next-generation mission-critical systems*](http://pdf.cloud.opensystemsmedia.com/vita-technologies.com/Aonix.Jun07.pdf)
 		- *Virtually all computer science and software engineering students are emerging from universities with training and expertise in Java, compared to relatively few Ada-trained graduates.*